grafana/agent/docs/sources/shared/flow/reference/components/otelcol-queue-block.md

 `queue_size` determines how long an endpoint outage is tolerated.
 Assuming 100 requests/second, the default queue size `1000` provides about 10 seconds of outage tolerance.
 To calculate the correct value for `queue_size`, multiply the average number of outgoing requests per second by the time in seconds that outages are tolerated.
-Note that a very high figure can cause unexpected Out Of Memory (OOM) kills.
+A very high value can cause Out Of Memory (OOM) kills.

 The `num_consumers` argument controls how many readers read from the buffer and send data in parallel.
 Larger values of `num_consumers` allow data to be sent more quickly at the expense of increased network traffic.